krojzl/sap-hana/README.md

 ## Approach

-The approach taken by the team is driven by the opinion that it is more simple to remove the features rather than to add them and make them working in harmony with the rest of the design.
+The approach taken by the team is driven by the opinion that it is simpler to remove the features rather than to add them and make them work in harmony with the rest of the design.

 Basic steps are following: